11 Fintech Trends That Shape Financial Future in 2023

 One of the important emerging fintech trends in 2023 is hyperautomation.

 Hyperautomation is a complex combination of other advanced technologies like Robotic process automation (RPA), API Integration, Artificial Intelligence (AI), and Machine Learning (ML).
 It is used in order to augment and improve processes in the financial market.

-Banks implement hyperautomation technologies to connect their digital solutions into a more comprehensive system.
+Traditional banks implement hyperautomation technologies to connect their digital solutions into a more comprehensive system.
 It can thus greatly support their human workforce and decrease operational costs in the long run.

-It is estimated that by 2024, banking will be one of the top industries spending on artificial intelligence.
+It is estimated that by 2024, digital banking will be one of the top industries spending on artificial intelligence.
 Around 80% of leading finance managers and CFOs are planning or have already implemented RPA solutions that improve financial management.

 8. Next level of payments

 We all have heard predictions that cryptocurrencies will soon replace conventional fiat money.

 Even though that vision has never come true due to cryptos’ extreme volatility, there are still innovations in the field of payments and financial transactions worth paying attention to.